Climatology: History

-The invention of the thermometer and the barometer during the Scientific Revolution allowed for systematic recordkeeping, that began as early as 1640–1642 in England.
+The invention of thermometers and barometers during the Scientific Revolution allowed for systematic recordkeeping, that began as early as 1640–1642 in England.
 Early climate researchers include Edmund Halley, who published a map of the trade winds in 1686 after a voyage to the southern hemisphere.
-Benjamin Franklin (1706–1790) first mapped the course of the Gulf Stream for use in sending mail from the United States to Europe.
+Benjamin Franklin (1706–1790) first mapped the course of the Gulf Stream for use in sending mail from North America to Europe.
 Francis Galton (1822–1911) invented the term anticyclone.
-Helmut Landsberg (1906–1985) fostered the use of statistical analysis in climatology, which led to its evolution into a physical science.
+Helmut Landsberg (1906–1985) fostered the use of statistical analysis in climatology.

-In the early 20th century, climatology was mostly focused on the description of regional climates.
-This descriptive climatology was mainly an applied science, giving farmers and other interested people statistics about what the normal weather was and how big chances were of extreme events.
+During the early 20th century, climatology mostly emphasized the description of regional climates.
+This descriptive climatology was mainly an applied science, giving farmers and other interested people statistics about what the normal weather was and how great chances were of extreme events.
 To do this, climatologists had to define a climate normal, or an average of weather and weather extremes over a period of typically 30 years.

-Around the middle of the 20th century, many assumptions in meteorology and climatology considered climate to be roughly constant.
-While scientists knew of past climate change such as the ice ages, the concept of climate as unchanging was useful in the development of a general theory of what determines climate.
-This started to change in the decades that followed, and while the history of climate change science started earlier, climate change only became one of the main topics of study for climatologists in the seventies and onward.
+While scientists knew of past climate change such as the ice ages, the concept of climate as changing only very gradually was useful for descriptive climatology.
+This started to change during the decades that followed, and while the history of climate change science started earlier, climate change only became one of the main topics of study for climatologists during the 1970s and afterward.

 Subfields

-Various subfields of climatology study different aspects of the climate.
-There are different categorizations of the fields in climatology.
+Various subtopics of climatology study different aspects of climate.
+There are different categorizations of the sub-topics of climatology.
 The American Meteorological Society for instance identifies descriptive climatology, scientific climatology and applied climatology as the three subcategories of climatology, a categorization based on the complexity and the purpose of the research.
 Applied climatologists apply their expertise to different industries such as manufacturing and agriculture.

-Paleoclimatology seeks to reconstruct and understand past climates by examining records such as ice cores and tree rings (dendroclimatology).
+Paleoclimatology is the attempt to reconstruct and understand past climates by examining records such as ice cores and tree rings (dendroclimatology).
 Paleotempestology uses these same records to help determine hurricane frequency over millennia.
-Historical climatology is the study of climate as related to human history and thus focuses only on the last few thousand years.
+Historical climatology is the study of climate as related to human history and is thus concerned mainly with the last few thousand years.

-Boundary-layer climatology is preoccupied with exchanges in water, energy and momentum near the surface.
-Further identified subfields are physical climatology, dynamic climatology, tornado climatology, regional climatology, bioclimatology, and synoptic climatology.
-The study of the hydrological cycle over long time scales is sometimes called hydroclimatology, in particular when studying the effects of climate change on the water cycle.
+Boundary-layer climatology concerns exchanges in water, energy and momentum near surfaces.
+Further identified subtopics are physical climatology, dynamic climatology, tornado climatology, regional climatology, bioclimatology, and synoptic climatology.
+The study of the hydrological cycle over long time scales is sometimes termed hydroclimatology, in particular when studying the effects of climate change on the water cycle.